richelbilderbeek/simplify_cpp_travis_intro/README.md

 I enjoy to teach programming following the industry's highest standards.
-My students, aged 7-77 years, are all confronted with quotes of advice from the literature, especially from 'The Pragmatic Programmer' by Andrew Hunt and David Thomas.
+My students, aged 7-77 years, are all confronted with quotes of advice from the literature, especially from 'The Pragmatic Programmer' and '97 Things Every Programmer Should Know'.
 After 16 years of experience in C++, I enjoy to see my students pursue a same dead end I once took, and prevent them wasting their time too long on it.